1955 Crosley JM-8

 JM-8??: "The World of Music", dark brown leatherette

 "The World of Music" seems to be the most difficult version to find in good condition.
-And several sources I've come across display model numbers on their inside labels as simply, "JM-8" without any suffix letters, making me wonder if "The World of Music" may have been the first edition of the Crosley JM-8 series.
+And several sources I've come across for "The World of Music" model display their model numbers on their inside labels as simply, "JM-8" without any suffix letters, making me wonder if "The World of Music" may have been the first edition of the Crosley JM-8 series.